 Some key supplies are here on our list of deck supplies.

 What types of deck stain are on the market?

 - Once-in-a-lifetime deck preservative.
-This is what I used on my deck.
+This is what I used on my deck: ECO Wood Treatment and sealer that saves you money and is once-per-lifetime of the deck.
 Low effort, low cost, great protection.
-Really, there is no downside, except that you only get one color: Gray.
-(Update: there are now some colors possible.
-See our post dedicated to just this product).
+Really, there is no downside, except only 4 colors are possible.
+Just cannot say enough good things about my deck with this treatment.
+See our post dedicated to just this product.

 - Transparent stain.
 Same as the next one down on the list, just fewer “solids” in the solution.